MiraldiLab/maxATAC/docs/readme/prepare.md

 ### --genome

-The genome build that was used for alignment of the input BAM file.
+The genome build that was used for alignment of the input file.
 Default: hg38.

 ### `--loglevel`